theramiyer/blog/_posts/2019/2019-03-04-where-democracy-should-begin.md

 Here is the epiphany I spoke about:

 Today's folklore are full of stories of kings and princes and princesses; our epics are about kings and their duels.
-There are stories of invasions (and nothing about inclusions).
-Not one story I've heard in my childhood was directed towards anything close to democracy, or even if any were, it was never pointed out in specific, in a way that it contested the firm understanding of and belief in monarchy, subtly infused into us by the sheer number of stories of kings and queens and their families.
+There are stories of invasions (and not about inclusions).
+Not one story I heard in my childhood was directed towards anything close to democracy.
+Even if any were, it was never pointed out in specific, in a way that it contested the firm understanding of---and belief in---monarchy, subtly infused into us by the sheer number of stories of kings and queens and their families.

-While the idea of using our current terminology (such as _rājya_ for state) was to make the understanding easier for the common folk, I feel that these terms may be subtly conveying a message that we did not intend: That we, the "subjects", are still "ruled" by the "rulers".
+While the idea of using our current terminology (such as _rājya_ for state) was to make the understanding easier for the common folk, I feel that these terms may be subtly conveying a message that we did not intend to: That we, the "subjects", are still "ruled" by the "rulers".

 ## On rulers